brian1917/vcodeMitigationExpire/README.md

      "auth": {
        "credsFile": "/Users/name/.veracode/credentials"
      },
+    "mode":{
+      "logOnly": true,                          // True will just log which mitigations would be rejected with current config "rejectMitigations": false                // True will actually reject the mitigations },
      "targetMitigations": {                     // Mitigation types set to true will "potentialFalsePositive": false,         // be included for expiring (rejecting) "mitigatedByDesign": false,